 Life at the mission was strange, but I took comfort in the time that my soldier man and Niña spent together.
 He told me of his family, "I have one sister older than I, who is proud and beautiful.
-As I grew from a child, I was selfish.
-I did many things to cause my father to be angry with me, but always my sister helped me through my troubles.
-I thought that this year I might go home, for I am weary of this soldier's life, but, now, how can I leave Niña?"
-Then my heart was like the water when it whirls and breaks on the rocks, and I prayed that my baby might keep him for me.
-Winter brought sickness to my soldier man.
-After many days, Captain Jim came to me and told me that he had called for Dick's sister as he did not have long left.
+As I grew from a child, I was self-ish.
+I did many things to cause my father to be angry with understand, but it was so.